exploring self-realization, sacred personhood, and full humanity

 What great program of world beneficence will flow from those famous divine soul-energies of yours?
 We know you're thinking about it, you always do - we know this because we know the Family from which you come!
 And we know that, once you decide, once you receive clear, affirming direction from God within, you will be unstoppable, and no opposing power in the universe will dare stand in your way.

 Two Years In Heaven, Dr. C.H.
-Carson, channeled testimony from his wife in the afterlife:
+Carson, from his wife Rose, her experiences in the afterlife:

 "My mind is filled with plans of what I hope to do.
 How glorious it will be to enter into active work and to realize that whatever I set out to do I shall be able to accomplish through the efforts I make!
 It seems good to be alive; to feel so well and strong that one’s whole being vibrates with new and wonderful life…

 "Every moment of the time I spent in spirit life was occupied with something helpful and instructive… [to] furnish me with some helpful idea that I could impart to others to aid them in their progress toward higher, grander, and better things...

 "My soul is alive and vibrant with plans for the future, and I am happy and more glad of life as each day passes, not for myself alone, but for those who are to follow after me and whom my influence is to lead heavenward...
 The consciousness that I have attained tells me this great truth: The soul aspiring for progress never retrogrades; it goes on and on, throughout all eternity, toward greater achievements and higher realizations."